FarhadKong/kong-plugin-soap-request-transformer/README.md

+NOTE:  This is a copy/clone of the Kong private repo and should be used for reference purposes only

 # Kong SOAP Transformer Plugin

 This plugin transformers a JSON request into a SOAP XML request, and then transforms corresponding SOAP XML response